Skip to content

 Three common types of skin cysts are pilar cysts, sebaceous cysts, and digital mucous cysts.

-• Digital mucous cysts are small, fluid-filled sacs that appear near the end joints of the fingers or toes.
+• Digital mucous cysts are tiny, fluid-filled sacs that appear near the end joints of the fingers or toes.
 They are usually associated with osteoarthritis or other joint problems.
 Digital mucous cysts are caused by a leakage of synovial fluid, which lubricates the joints, from a small tear in the joint capsule.
+Some individuals may develop multiple lipomas, a condition known as familial multiple lipomatosis.
 They may cause discomfort, stiffness, and reduced range of motion in the affected digit.

 a close up of a person